sysread/py-skewheap/README.md

 ## Installation

+write me

 ## Class methods

 #### merge

+Non-destructively merges multiple skew heaps together.
+The new heap will contain all of the items in each of the heaps passed in, in order.
+Any number of heaps may be merged together.

+  a = SkewHeap()
+  b = SkewHeap()
+  c = SkewHeap()

+  d = SkewHeap.merge(a, b, c)

 ## Properties

 #### is_empty

+`True` when there are no elements in the queue.

 ## Instance methods

 #### SkewHeap

+Creates a new, empty skew heap.

+  s = SkewHeap()

 #### put

+Adds any number of items to the queue.

+  s.put("some message")
+  s.put(1, 2, 3)
+  s.put(Task())

 #### take

+Removes the top element from the queue.
+Returns `None` if the queue is empty.

+  item = s.take()

 #### peek

+Returns the top element from the queue without removing it.
+Returns `None` if the queue is empty.

+  item = s.peek()

 #### adopt

+Merges other heaps into this one.
+The other heaps are left intact.

+  s.merge(heap_x, heap_y, heap_z)

 #### items

+Returns a generator that yields each element from the queue in turn.

+  items = s.items()
+  for item in items:
+    do_stuff_with(item)

 #### drain

+Removes and returns all items from the queue as a list.

+  all_items = s.drain()

+## FAQ

+#### How do I change the ordering of items in the queue?

 ## See also